slugbyte/www.slugbyte.com/src/components/blog/needy-for-speedy/index.md

 ```

 ### ES6 CLASS
-Also Nothing fancy here, just a ES6 class.
-Notice here that is has its very one `testNoteClass` that does exactly the same things as `testNoteConstructor`.
+Also Nothing fancy here, just an ES6 class.
+Notice here that is has its very one `testNoteClass` that does the same things as `testNoteConstructor`.
 Each implementation has its very own `testImplementationName` function.
 ``` js
 class NoteClass {
   constructor(type, value){